fafafariba/gem-search-ui/README.md

 ## Instructions
 ### View App browser
-1. Clone repo
+Clone this repo.

+On the command line:
-2. Run `bundle install` on the command line to set up Rails backend
+- `bundle install` to set up Rails backend
-3. Run `yarn` or `npm install` to set up React frontend
+- `yarn` or `npm install` to set up React frontend
-4. Start server `rails s` on the command line.
-7.
+- `rails s` to start server
+- `yarn start` or `npm start` to launch Webpack

-6. Go to `localhost:3000` in browswer
+Go to `localhost:3000` in browser

 ### RSpec Tests
 From directory, run `bundle exec spec spec/requests/gems_spec.rb`